 What are Scleral Lenses?

 Scleral lenses are similar to conventional gas-permeable (GP) lenses, but are larger and provide more comfort for those with irregularly shaped corneas, keratoconus, post-corneal transplants, dry eyes, and otherwise hard-to-fit eyes.
 Because they are larger than standard contacts, they also provide comfort and protection for patients who experience frequent eye discomfort due to allergies, dust, and debris.
-At [dm-name], we strive to help you find the very best solution for your vision needs through our advanced, customized fitting process.
+At All Eyes, we strive to help you find the very best solution for your vision needs through our advanced, customized fitting process.

 - Cover the entire corneal surface

 - Rest on the sclera, or “white,” of the eye

 - Are larger and more stable than conventional GP lenses

 - Are more comfortable than conventional GP lenses

 - Provide initial comfort similar to or better than soft lenses

 - Are an excellent choice for sensitive eyes or irregularly-shaped corneas